 Caution: Changing the field type has the potential to update any existing records associated with that field, as Knack will try to convert the existing data if possible.

-For example, if you change a field's type from short text to link, Knack will utilize the short text as the URL component of the link field.
+If you change a field's type from short text to link, Knack will utilize the short text as the URL component of the link field.
 However, changing a field from paragraph text to a file will result in the data not being migrated, and the field's data will be cleared for each record due to it not being a compatible field type conversion.

-You will receive a message in green when selecting a field type that is compatible with the existing field type.
+You will receive a message in when selecting a field type that is compatible with the existing field type.
 Conversely, a warning message in red will be displayed when the field type is not compatible:

 Tip: To learn more about changing field types, see our article here.